ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 Complete the following steps to migrate an image template that is associated with a virtual server instance in the classic infrastructure to the {{site.data.keyword.vpc_short}} infrastructure.
 When the custom image is available in {{site.data.keyword.vpc_short}}, you can use it to create a virtual server.

-Here is an overview of the steps:
+The following is an overview of the migration steps:

 1. For the virtual server that you want to migrate to {{site.data.keyword.vpc_short}} infrastructure, create an image template.
 2. From the image template, provision a new virtual server instance, a backup instance.
-3. Customize the backup virtual server instance to ensure that you meet the requirements for deploying in {{site.data.keyword.vpc_short}}.
+3. Customize the backup virtual server instance to make sure that you meet the requirements for deploying in {{site.data.keyword.vpc_short}}.
 4. Create an image template of your modified virtual server instance.
 5. Export the image template to {{site.data.keyword.cos_full_notm}}.
 6. Import the custom image to the {{site.data.keyword.vpc_short}} infrastructure.